 It gives the batter a little more flavor and adds chunks of fruit making the consistency different from the standard tall angel food cake.

-This cake literally just is angel food cake and pineapple.
+This cake is literally just angel food cake and pineapple.
+So easy.

 How to Make Pineapple Angel Food Dump Cake